 React gained rapid popularity due to its unique approach of breaking UIs into reusable components and its virtual DOM implementation, which optimized rendering performance.
 The idea was to create fast, scalable, and simple user interfaces.
 React was then open-sourced at JSConf US in May 2013.

 Inspired by React’s architecture and potential, Facebook introduced React Native in 2015 during their F8 conference.
-React Native leverages the same design as React, letting developers use a similar component-based structure and IDE’s to create native applications for both iOS and Android.
+React Native leverages the same design as React, letting developers use a similar component-based structure and React native IDEs to create native applications for both iOS and Android.

 React Vs. React Native: Similarities